 There is a great workspace in Chazuta where a group of elderly women will guide you through various traditional shapes and can speak about the spiritual significance of the symbols used.
 There is a kiln and ceramics wheel which is manually powered by foot at this work space.

 Mueseo Isitui - a small museum showcasing pre-Inca funerary urns.

 Centro Cultural Joicy V Bartra– museum of the wooden carved sculptures of Joice V Bartra and a coffee shop.

 2 Day trip Chazuta: courses in traditional ceramics, visit local museums, chocolate, and papermaking artisanal workshops, walk to the sulfur springs of Chazutayacu and overnight stay in 'El Duende Ecolodge.'

 Wasichay Studio - Traditional course in ceramics learn how to make a basic bowl shape

-Demonstration how to make paper using the pulp of banana, coconut tree etc.
+Visit an artisanal ecological paper workshop, using the pulp of bananas, coconut trees etc.

 Lunch, traditional and regional food - learn about organic artisan chocolate